-The Quebec Properties Agreement is subject to a 2% Net Smelter Return with respect to the production of all materials from the properties.
+The Quebec Properties Agreement is subject to a 2% Net Smelter Return with respect to the Quebec production of all materials from the properties.

 Both the Eastmain and Lac du Beryl properties were preliminarily assessed in 2017/2018 by the Company using a surface prospecting reconnaissance approach with pegmatite confirmed present on each, although not spodumene bearing.
 Areas of both properties remain to be assessed, including the gold potential of Lac du Beryl.
 Since the initial property agreement, the Lac du Beryl Property had been expanded to comprise an additional 12 claims; however, these 12 claims were allowed to lapse in early 2020 and the Property is currently comprised of the original 18 claim block.
+The Eastmain Property has recently been reduced to 13 claims, down from the original 21 claims at the time of the Agreement.